-{\emph{Layer dependence.}} With a comprehensive understanding of phase diagram for pentalayer graphene, we then turn our attention to layer dependence.
-While the systems with different thickness should be described by different interaction parameters $(U, V, J_{\text{H}})$, this would introduce complexity and uncertainty in exploring the layer dependent phase diagram.
-Therefore, by comparing with the experimental results for pentalayer graphene~\cite{han2023a,han2023b}, we fix the parameters for all the layers to be $\lambda=1$~meV, $J_{\text{H}}=10$~\text{eV}$\cdot\mathcal{A}_u$ and $U=40$~\text{eV}$\cdot\mathcal{A}_u$, $V=-U/5$.
+\emph{Layer dependence.} With a comprehensive understanding of the phase diagram for pentalayer graphene, we then turn our attention to layer dependence.
+Although systems with different thicknesses should be described by different interaction parameters $(U, V, J_{\text{H}})$, this would introduce complexity and uncertainty in exploring the layer-dependent phase diagram.
+Therefore, comparing with the experimental results for pentalayer graphene~\cite{han2024a,han2023b}, we fix the parameters for all the layers to be $\lambda=1$~meV, $J_{\text{H}}=10$~\text{eV}$\cdot\mathcal{A}_u$ and $U=40$~\text{eV}$\cdot\mathcal{A}_u$, $V=-U/5$.
 Fig.~\ref{fig3}(a) shows the numerical results ranging from tetralayer to heptalayer.

 For thickness greater than five, the QAH state becomes SM and is no longer insulating due to the strong warping effect as shown in Fig.~\ref{fig3}.
 In tetralayer graphene, the QAH state has a smaller gap compared to that in pentalayer for $\Delta<0$.
-Meanwhile, for $\Delta>0$, even though the QAH state now becomes SM, the indirect gap is much smaller in tetralyer.
-This is consistent with the experiment observations, where the anomalous Hall effect was found at zero magnetic filed, but only became quantized in the presence of a small magnetic field~\cite{sha2023}.
-Remarkably, the critical field $\Delta_c$ for the LAF-$x$ state to SM transition is quantitatively consistent with experiments for various thickness\cite{han2023a,liu2023,han2023b,sha2023,zhou2023a}.
+Meanwhile, for $\Delta>0$, even though the QAH state now becomes SM, the indirect gap is much smaller in tetralayer.
+This explains well the experimental observations, where the anomalous Hall effect was found at zero magnetic field, but only became quantized in the presence of a small magnetic field~\cite{sha2023}.
+Remarkably, the critical field $\Delta_c$ for the LAF-$x$ state to SM transition is quantitatively consistent with experiments for various thicknesses\cite{han2024a,liu2024,han2023b,sha2023,zhou2024}.
 While for the second critical value of transition from SM to LP insulator, the disagreement may arise due to the fact that we may not simply relate $\Delta$ to the external field $\mathcal{D}$ without considering the screening effect~\cite{koshino2010}.